State-Fisheries-Genomics-Lab/GT-seq/Probe_Sequences/readme.md

 <b>O mykiss probes:</b>

+(1) Omy_390_probe_seqs.csv: <b>USE THIS ONE</b> probe sequences for the SFGL O mykiss panel as of December 2020, corrected alleles for the Omy05 residency markers
-(1) Omy_390_probe_seqs.csv: probe sequences for the SFGL O mykiss panel as of December 2020, does NOT contain corrected alleles for the Omy05 residency markers
+(2) Omy_390_probe_seqs_uncorrected.csv: probe sequences for the SFGL O mykiss panel as of December 2020, does not contain corrected alleles for the Omy05 residency markers

 <b>O. tshawytscha:  </b>